Espreccino/PepperTalkSDK-iOS/README.md

 	* Navigation Bar Color
 	* Custom action buttons on navigation bar

-For more information please refer to [Developers page](http://developers.getpeppertalk.com/ios) In case you have any question regarding PepperTalk SDK, please contact us at hi@espreccino.com
+For more information please refer to [Developers page](http://developers.getpeppertalk.com/ios)In case you have any question regarding PepperTalk SDK, please contact us at hi@espreccino.com